 Your wallet is an important factor.
 A gas-fueled lawn tractor can cost about $2000, while a zero-turn mower may put you out $3000.

-A riding mower that is “rear-engine” will be somewhat less expensive.
+The Best Riding Lawn Mower for Hills that is “rear-engine” will be somewhat less expensive.
 Any type of accessory can signify a bigger price tag.
 While you can find some used models or refurbished riding lawnmowers at a discounted price, it would be wise to work with an authorized dealer.

 Should you select a riding mower that is powered by batteries, it may cost you as much as 30% more.
 In any case, always consider durability.
 A more expensive mower will probably last longer, giving you a better return on your investment.